Alethio/ethstats-cli/README.md

 - [Yarn](https://yarnpkg.com) >= 1.5 Yarn is `optional`, being an alternative to NPM.
 - [Git](https://git-scm.com/downloads) - Some dependencies are downloaded through Git.
 - [Geth](https://geth.ethereum.org/install/) or [Parity](https://wiki.parity.io/Setup) running in one of the supported configurations **synced on the Ethereum main/foundation chain**
-- JSON-RPC http or websockets or ipc apis enabled and accessible on the Ethereum client of choice (Geth/Parity)
+- JSON-RPC http or websockets or ipc APIs enabled and accessible on the Ethereum node of choice (Geth/Parity)

-## Supported client configurations
+## Supported node configurations
 Geth
 - fast (`--syncmode "fast"`)
 - full (`--syncmode "full"`)